shijithpk/twitter_list_mgmt/README.md

 ### About the repo

-This is a python package for managing the membership of Twitter lists.

-The [Tweepy](https://github.com/tweepy/tweepy) library (which is at the heart of this package/MAKE-LESS-CHEESY) takes care of almost everything you'd want to do with a Twitter list like retrieving the current membership, adding users to it, removing them etc.

-This package performs the very specific task of adding and removing members from a Twitter list using *other* Twitter lists.
+This is a python package for adding and removing members from a Twitter list using *other* Twitter lists.

-So say you've created a Covid Twitter list to keep track of news around the pandemic.
+Say you've created a Covid Twitter list to keep track of news around the pandemic.
 You've just found a curated list on Covid by an epidemiologist in London, and you want to add members from that list to your own Covid list.
-This is the package you use to do it.
+This is the package lets you use for that.

-This package will help heavy Twitter and Tweetdeck users, especially those those who use lists to manage the firehose of information.
+This package will help heavy Twitter and Tweetdeck users, especially those those who use lists to manage the firehose of information that is social media.

 Have also written a [blog post](http://shijith.com/blog/twitter-list-management/) about why I coded this, but this README covers pretty much everything you need to know.